livepeer/go-livepeer/README.md

 ### Quick start
 - Make sure you have successfully gone through the steps in 'Installing Livepeer' and 'Additional Dependencies'.

-- Run `./livepeer -broadcaster -network rinkeby -currentManifest`.
+- Run `./livepeer -broadcaster -network rinkeby`.

 - Run `./livepeer_cli`.
   * You should see a wizard launch in the command line.